MicrosoftDocs/cpp-docs.it-it/docs/mfc/reference/cmfcribbonbaseelement-class.md

 ### <a name="parameters"></a>Parametri
  [in] *bSet*
- `TRUE` Per visualizzare il testo a destra. in caso contrario `FALSE`.
+ TRUE per visualizzare il testo a destra. in caso contrario, FALSE.

 ### <a name="remarks"></a>Note